 If you’re a visual learner, check out this short video that describes testing your water’s chemical levels.

-With your test strips and recommended spa water care products in hand, you’ll first test the water’s alkalinity.
+With your test strip in hand, you’ll first test the water’s alkalinity.
 Alkalinity is a measurement of how well your water neutralizes acid.
 The higher the alkalinity, the more acid it will take to lower your water’s pH.
 The pH of spa water is important because chlorine works best at eliminating bacteria at a certain pH level (more on this below).
 Be sure your spa water is warm when you test it.

 Dip your test strip into the water and compare the color of the strip to the color on the product packaging to interpret the reading.
 Consulting your packaging is especially important if your test strip measures multiple water conditions at once.
 The color of your test strip will let you know if the alkalinity level is too low, too high, or just right.

-The alkalinity level should be between 80 and 120 parts per million (PPM).
+The alkalinity level should be between 80 and 120 parts per million ppm.
 If it’s not in that range, you’ll have to adjust it.
 Sodium bicarbonate will raise the alkalinity level; sodium bisulfate will lower it.
 These products, packaged by various manufacturers, are sold under names including “spa up” and “spa down” and “alkalinity up” and alkalinity down.”
 You should always use the product recommended by your spa’s manufacturer.
-If you’re unsure, consult your local dealer, who is an expert in hot tub water care.
+If you’re unsure, consult your local dealer - they’ll be happy to help!